nguyer/homeassistant-bond-home/README.md

+# DEPRECATED
+There is now an official Bond integration for Home Assistant, so we recommend you use that instead.
+Details can be found here: [https://www.home-assistant.io/integrations/bond/](https://www.home-assistant.io/integrations/bond/).
+This repo is no longer maintained.

 # Bond Home Integration for Home Assistant

 Uses the [bond-home Python library](https://github.com/nguyer/bond-home) (note, still very much a work in progress.
 PRs welcome :)